How to Verify a Contractor License in Florida

 When verifying a Florida contractor license, confirm several key details beyond just "active" status.
 Check that the license type matches the work you need — a CGC (Certified General Contractor) can handle most residential and commercial projects, while specialty licenses like CCC (Certified Roofing Contractor) or CFC (Certified Plumbing Contractor) are limited to specific trades.

 Verify the contractor's insurance status, including general liability and workers' compensation if they have employees.
-Check the license expiration date to make sure it's current — Florida contractor licenses must be renewed every two years during odd-numbered years.
+Check the license expiration date — Florida contractor licenses must be renewed every two years during odd-numbered years.

 Review any complaints or disciplinary actions on file.
-Florida makes this information public, and it's one of the most valuable data points when choosing a contractor.
+Florida makes this information public, and it is one of the most valuable data points when choosing a contractor.
 A single resolved complaint may not be concerning, but multiple complaints or formal disciplinary actions are serious red flags.
+You can view complaint history on LicensedCheck or directly through the DBPR.

 After a Hurricane: Beware of Storm Chasers